19bufordcarl/CarlRPG/TTRPGs/The CDBTTRPG/Magic/Spells/Patrons/Patron Index/Erevanthe.md

 | 9        | Create Undead, Finger of Death                                                                                                                                                                                 |
 | 10       | Power Word Kill, Dominion                                                                                                                                                                                      |
 ## Erevanthe's Boons
-- You can use [Charisma](../../../../Player%20Character%20Components/Chosen%20Statistics/Charisma.md) to [Cast the Spells](../../../Spellcasting.md) she has granted you.
+- You can use [Charisma](../../../../Player%20Characters/Chosen%20Statistics/Charisma.md) to [Cast the Spells](../../../Spellcasting.md) she has granted you.
 - You do not require [Mythril](../../../Mythril.md) to cast these spells.
-- You can modify the casting time of these spells to be 1 [Action](../../../../Game%20Structure/Action.md).
+- You can modify the casting time of these spells to be 1 [Action](../../../../Game%20Procedures/Action.md).

+## Erevanthe’s Banes
+- If you fail a [Spellcasting](../../../Spellcasting.md) check, you cannot cast that spell again until you pray to Erevanthe for at least 1 hour straight.
+Can be done while short [Resting](../../../../Game%20Procedures/Resting.md).